vmware-archive/container-tracer/README.md

 ## Try it out

 ### Prerequisites
-- Linux kernel with enabled ftrace, perf and ebpf, or at least one of them.
+- Linux kernel with enabled ftrace.
 Almost all of the kernels, shipped with major Linux distributions meet that requirement.
 - Open Telemetry and Jaeger installed on the system / cluster.
 Although this is not a mandatory requirement, it is a good to have.
 Container-tracer does not store collected traces.
 All it can do is to dump them on the console, or send them to an external database using Open Telemetry.